7 Reasons To Visit Madrid, Spain

 Museo Nacional del Prado was my favorite museum in the city.

 I’ve studied a lot of the paintings in that museum in some of my university history classes.
-I even wrote an entire essay on Fransisco Goya, so to see his paintings in real life was quite surreal.
+I even wrote an entire essay on Francisco Goya, so to see his paintings in real life was quite surreal.

 If you’re a student, many of Madrid’s art museums are completely free to enter.
 So make sure you have your ID card!